 He first decided that he wanted to jump on two feet to pick his apples.

-When he reached his basket, I asked him to balance on each branch and to pick each apple and put it in his basket.
+When he reached his basket, I asked him to balance on each branch while he picked an apple and put it in his basket.

 He loved the challenge of making sure he didn’t fall off the branches!